Story at a glance:

 4. HAUT, Amsterdam

-Measuring in at 240 feet and boasting 21 stories, the HAUT Amsterdam Residential Building is one of the tallest mass timber structures in the Netherlands, let alone the world.
+At 240 feet and 21 stories, the HAUT Amsterdam Residential Building is one of the tallest mass timber structures in the Netherlands, let alone the world.

 Designed by Team V Architecture, the HAUT building utilizes pre-manufactured CLT panels for its load-bearing structure and timber planks for all walls, floors, and ceilings.
 Due to its warm, inviting appearance, much of the wood used in HAUT’s interior construction is left exposed.